Old Dhaka: Sports

 Farashganj SC founded in 1959 and Rahmatganj MFS founded in 1933 are two major Old Dhaka-based association football teams.
-East End Sporting Club is one of the top clubs in Dhaka producing players like Aminul Islam Bulbul.
+East End Club, founded in 1933, is one of the top sports clubs in Dhaka producing players like Aminul Islam Bulbul.

 Education

-The area has well known schools like Dhaka Collegiate School, Pogos High School, St. Gregory's High School & College, K. L. Jubilee High School & College Bangla Bazar Govt.
-Girls High School and St. Francis Xavier's Girls School & College.
+The area has well known schools like Dhaka Collegiate School, Pogos High School Dhaka govt Muslim high school, St. Gregory's High School & College, K. L. Jubilee High School & College Bangla Bazar Govt.
+Girls High School and St. Francis Xavier's Girls School & College, Kabi Nazrul Govt.
+College.
 Jagannath University is a leading public university in the country located at Old Dhaka.
 Dhaka College campus was initially located at Dhaka Collegiate School premise before moving to its current location.
 Sir Salimullah Medical College was founded in 1875 in Old Dhaka; its hospital wing is Mitford Hospital.

 Languages

-Two languages used in this region.
-Dhakaiya Kutti is spoken by the original Dhakaiyas of Old Dhaka in Bangladesh.
-It is a dialect of Bengali.
-Dhakaiya Urdu is spoken by Khusbas, Bihari and Mujahir.
+Bengali language is predominantly spoken by the people of Old Dhaka.
+The most prominent Bengali dialects of this region are Urban East Bengali Colloquial dialect and Dhakaiya Kutti, spoken by the local Bengalis of Old Dhaka in Bangladesh.
+Dhakaiya Urdu, a dialect of Urdu, mainly spoken by Khusbas community and the members of Nawab Family of Dhaka.
+The Bihari refugees of Old Dhaka also speak a colloquial dialect of Urdu.